CalvinWu4/CalvinWu4/README.md

 <p align="left">
   I'm a developer with a love for creating browser extensions that make people's lives easier.

 You can find me after work listening to an audiobook while running or biking through Golden Gate Park.
-On weekends, I'll be at brunch or the farmers market or be out of town exploring some part of California.
+On weekends, I'll be at brunch or the farmers market or out of town exploring some part of California.

 📚 I'm currently reading: